 The zoo is one of the most fascinating attractions in Winnipeg.
 It’s a place that truly feels magical, as it’s one of the most unique exhibits of its kind in the world.

-Its work in wildlife education, conservation, and research has been a tremendous help to help preserve animal lives.
+Its work in wildlife education, conservation, and research has been a tremendous help in preserving animal lives.

 Out of the many wonderful animal species, the favourite for all visitors is most definitely the polar bears.